 What type of video questions are most effective?

-Language and communication skill are easy to evaluate through listening to the candidates talk.
+Language and communication skills are easy to evaluate through listening to the candidate.
 Human beings can pick most things up in a matter of seconds.
-Depending on the question, you can also understand a bit about the candidates’ characteristics, working habits, mindset, and problem solving methodology, as well as why they want to work for your organization.
+Depending on the question, you can also understand a bit about the candidates’ characteristics, working habits, mindset, and problem-solving methodology, as well as why they want to work for your organization.
 Based on these factors, you can decide whether a candidate fits, eventually shaping a culture that helps your company thrive.